List of tributary states of China: Ming

-Joseon sent a total of 114 women to the Ming dynasty, consisting of 16 virgin girls (accompanied by 48 female servants), 42 cooks (執饌女), and 8 musical performers (歌舞女).
+Joseon sent a total of 114 women to the Ming dynasty, consisting of 16 virgin girls, accompanied by 48 female servants, 42 cooks (執饌女), and 8 musical performers (歌舞女).
 The women were sent to the Yongle and Xuande emperors in a total of 7 missions between 1408 and 1433.
-Xuande was the last Ming emperor to receive human tribute from Korea; with his death in 1435, 53 Korean women were repatriated.
+Xuande was the last Ming emperor to receive human tribute from Korea. with his death in 1435, 53 Korean women were repatriated.
 There was much speculation that the Yongle Emperor's real mother was a Korean or Mongolian concubine.
 Relations between Ming China and Joseon Korea improved dramatically and became much more amicable and mutually profitable during Yongle's reign.
 Yongle and Xuande were said to have a penchant for Korean cuisine and women.

-An anti pig slaughter edict led to speculation that the Zhengde Emperor adopted Islam due to his use of Muslim eunuchs who commissioned the production of porcelain with Persian and Arabic inscriptions in white and blue color.Oriental Blue and White, London, 1970, p.29.
+An anti pig slaughter edict led to speculation that the Zhengde Emperor adopted Islam, due to his use of Muslim eunuchs who commissioned the production of porcelain with Persian and Arabic inscriptions in white and blue color.
 Muslim eunuchs contributed money in 1496 to repairing Niujie Mosque.
 Central Asian women were provided to the Zhengde Emperor by a Muslim guard and Sayyid Hussein from Hami.
 The guard was Yu Yung and the women were Uighur.

 It is unknown who really was behind the anti-pig slaughter edict.
 The speculation of him becoming a Muslim is remembered alongside his excessive and debauched behavior along with his concubines of foreign origin.
-Muslim Central Asian girls were favored by Zhengde like how Korean girls were favored by Xuande.
+Muslim Central Asian girls were favored by Zhengde, with Korean girls being favored by Xuande.
 A Uighur concubine was kept by Zhengde.
 Uighur and Mongol women were favored by the Zhengde emperor.

 Qing

-This list covers states that sent tribute between 1662 and 1875, and were not covered under the Lifanyuan.
+This list covers states that sent tribute between 1662 and 1875, and were not covered under the Lifan Yuan.
 Therefore, Tibet or the Khalkha are not included, although they did send tribute in the period given: